michaljanocko/haskell_bois/content/16/post_en.md

 - Michael apparently trapped a slug in his poncho a couple days ago and it has died in there and smelled… well, like a dead slug would smell
 - Michael washed the poncho in a local stream across the road and sprayed the poncho with deodorant
 - It's in pristine condition now and smells like a cheap parfume store
-- We successfully arrived to Rýmařov where we built a full-fledged bunker out of hammocks and tarps
+- We successfully arrived to a forest near Rýmařov where we built a full-fledged rain-proof bunker out of hammocks and tarps